daultonb/TextAnalyzer/README.md

 # TextAnalyzer
-A Python Program design to find the number of occurrences of keywords in a given text
+A Python Program written for UBC Okanagan's Makerspace UBCO designed to find the number of occurrences of keywords in a given text

 Project started: September 26th, 2019